 It's a real challenge to manage all of these images.
 This process creates overhead for your creative teams, it increases storage costs, and you still need the intelligence to serve the right image for that right experience.
 Unfortunately, more often than not, I see web sites that serve the same image for all of these experiences - be it, mobile, tablet, desktop and even thumbnail!
 Not only does this sacrifice performance, it really doesn't look good!

-Step 2: Set up your Image Manager policy
+Step 2: Set up your Image & Video Manager policy

 Quality and Transformations